-Operated by Merdeka Gold Resources, the Pani Gold Project is set to become one of the largest primary gold mines in Indonesia and the Asia-Pacific, with over 7 million ounces of contained gold and a mine life extending through 2041.
+Operated by PT Merdeka Gold Resources Tbk, the Pani Gold Mine is set to become one of Indonesia’s largest primary gold mines, with ore reserves of 190 million tonnes containing approximately 4.8 million ounces of gold.

 — Operation